Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey

 We identify three broad categories of outliers through visual inspection of their spectra.
 Outlier spectra most commonly have several unmasked NALs, strong intrinsic absorption features from high column density associated absorbers, or truly peculiar spectral shapes or features.
-In Figure~\ref{fig:outlierExamples}, we show examples of outlier quasar spectra which fall into each of these three categories.
+Outlier spectra also result from errors in flux calibration.
+In Figure~\ref{fig:outlierExamples}, we show examples of outlier quasar spectra that fall into each of the three primary categories.
 The PCA redshift estimate is often incorrect for quasars in the first two of these categories.
 The incorrect redshift estimates are particularly evident in a few examples of the outlier quasar spectra with strong intrinsic absorption.
 We also find five outlier spectra from the highest redshift bin with incorrect redshifts where the C~\textsc{iv} emission line was mistaken for Ly$\alpha$ in the PCA fit and one outlier in the lowest redshift bin where the C~\textsc{iii]} emission line was mistaken for C~\textsc{iv}.
 Lastly, we find one outlier spectrum that is a misclassified galaxy.

 The outlier spectra that exhibit NALs from CGM indicate a shortcoming of the NAL filter (see Section~\ref{subsec:TestSample}).
 The filter fails to adequately estimate the intrinsic spectrum in these cases.
-Visual inspection reveals the vast majority of the quasar spectra with unmasked CGM absorption are not intrinsically peculiar.
+Visual inspection reveals that the vast majority of the quasar spectra with unmasked CGM absorption are not intrinsically peculiar.
 Rather, the spurious absorption features drive the pairwise reduced $\chi^2$ to higher values.
 Further, the occurrence of outliers with spectra featuring heavy CGM absorption increases with redshift.
-From the low to high redshift bins, we identify 2, 8, 32, and 80 cluster outliers as having an excess of unmasked NALs.
+From the low to high redshift bin, we identify 2, 8, 32, and 80 cluster outliers as having an excess of unmasked NALs.
 In future studies, a more aggressive approach to identifying and removing NALs may be necessary.